sowahm/developer-puzzle/README.md

 ## Code Review for Master Branch

 ### What is done well?
-  Stocks and Stocks-api folders are seperated
+1. Stocks and Stocks-api folders are seperated

 ### What would you change?
-  1.
+1. I would change the folder structure to multiple-module architecture
+2. I would also look into syntax conventions and application structure